Rigidity of proper colorings of $\mathbb{Z}^d$: Main steps of proof

 \section{Main steps of proof}

 In this section, we give the main steps of the proof of Theorem~\ref{thm:long-range-order}, providing definitions, stating lemmas and propositions, and concluding Theorem~\ref{thm:long-range-order} from them.
 The proofs of the technical lemmas and propositions are given in subsequent sections.
+Theorem~\ref{thm:existence_Gibbs_states} and Theorem~\ref{thm:characterization_of_Gibbs_states} are proved in Section~\ref{sec:gibbs} and partly rely on the propositions given below.